 -

 Workflow: The application workflow that encapsulates the logic for orchestrating the release.
-The workflow may delegate to component workflows that deploy specifically to different application environments.
+The workflow can call component workflows that deploy specifically to different application environments.

 -